rcpurdue/nbtmpl/README.md

 1. Install [Anaconda](https://www.anaconda.com/products/individual) on your workstation.
 1. At the OS command line, run: `conda env create --file environment.yml`.
 This creates a conda environment called "nbtmpl" and installs packages into it.
 Answer "y" to prompts.

-### Start Jupyter and Run the Notebook
+### Run the app
 1. Start a command line (terminal) session.
 1. If using conda, enter `conda activate nbtmpl`
-1. Enter `jupyter-lab`.
-(See [Starting JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) for more info.
-1. Browse to the "nbtmpl" directory and double click on the `notebook.ipynb` file.
+1. Browse to the "nbtmpl" directory
-1. In the "View" menu, select "Open with Voila in New Browser Tab".
+1. Enter `voila notebook.ipynb`.
+A browser window shoudd open and run the app.
+If the app doesn't run enter URL "http://localhost:8866/".

 ### Debugging